yashksaini-coder/global-agent-hackathon-may-2025/resources/potpie.md

      - `conversation_id`: The ID of the conversation created in the previous step.
      - `x-api-key`: Your API key (in the header).

+Note:
+* Try to use the /parse API sparingly, every invocation of this API will trigger the processing step if the knowledge graph is not upto date.
+* We recommend that once you have a project in the 'ready' state, you hardcode the project id in this API, this avoids the added latency of parsing the codebase everytime unnecessarily.

 ---